Only the knife knows the heart of the pumpkin.Simone Schwarz-Bart

 Items 1~3 above are normally satisfied when an experienced blacksmith skillfully forges and properly heat-treats high-quality high-carbon steel, but because the steel in the finished product is so hard, satisfying the fourth criteria becomes difficult without some innovation.

-The conundrum the blacksmith must resolve is that, in accordance with materials science, given a fixed area of steel (measured in square millimeters, for instance), the harder the steel is, the harder it will be to sharpen.
-The solution is to hollow-grind the steel lamination reducing the square millimeters of hard steel that must be abraded thereby reducing the time, elbow grease and sharpening stone mud expended in maintaining the blade.
+The conundrum the blacksmith must resolve is that, in accordance with materials science, given a fixed area of steel (measured in square millimeters, for instance), the harder the steel is, the more difficult and time consuming it will be to sharpen.
+The solution is to hollow-grind the steel lamination to effectively reduce the square millimeters of hard steel touching the sharpening stone and that must be abraded thereby reducing the time, elbow grease and sharpening stone mud expended in maintaining the blade.
+If your time is money, then this feature is worth every penny.

 This unintentional high spot matters because it makes it more difficult to keep the flat at the cutting edge in tight contact with the sharpening stone, which in turn makes it more difficult to cleanly and quickly polish away the burr.
 Clearly the flat side of the blade needs to be truly flat if we are to quickly and consistently achieve a sharp edge.